 There is a beautiful symmetry in Huddie's learning to play the 12-string in 1912, and it may have just occurred to him on the spur of the moment.
 And it is revealing that he gratuitously introduces the term "crackers" in referring to white people, a term he says “he” doesn't use.
 The Jack Johnson story, true or not, apparently put the black community in a state of shock; they thought they'd been making progress against racism, but now one of their most prominent citizens is treated with contempt.
-Of course their attitude changed a couple of days later when the unsinkable white ship hit the famous iceberg in the mid Atlantic, and sank.
+Of course their attitude changed a couple of days later when the unsinkable ship sank after hitting the famous iceberg, a white ghost in the night, in the mid Atlantic.
 Then, the catastrophe was seen as divine retribution for the captain's decision not to accept Jack Johnson as a passenger.

 It is clear in Huddie's spoken introduction to the song, that he was trying to communicate the bitter feelings of blacks.
 One can imagine the celebrations that might have occurred when the Titanic sank.

 Blacks derived particular satisfaction from the irony of the disaster.
 Jim Crow laws had guaranteed that no black person would be among those aboard White Star's acme of floating luxury and technological achievement.

 Black interest in the disaster led to a milestone in black underground literature known as the "Titanic Toast."
 This long narrative poem tells the story of Shine, a black stoker aboard the ill-fated ship.